GluuFederation/docs-ce-prod/docs/source/operation/security.md

 ## Ongoing Security Audits

+Even with all possible requirements met, regular security audits conducted by experienced security professionals are an invaluable source of objective opinions.

+## Reporting security issues
-Even with all possible requirements met, regular security audits conducted by experienced security professionals are invaluable source of objective opinions on how secure your environment really is.
-Feel free to contact us at [here](mailto:security@gluu.org) with head-ups on any issues discovered during your internal investigations - we'll try our best to offer remediation instructions ASAP.
-We greatly appreciate your efforts in making Gluu products better and safer for everyone!
+If you've discovered a new security issue, please send a report to [security@gluu.org](mailto:security@gluu.org) - we'll do our best to remediate the issue ASAP.
+We greatly appreciate your help making Gluu products better and safer for everyone in the community!